Introduction 👋

 Columns are a great way to handle multiple alignments on certain lines.
 You can also use them to divide a Page in two or more different sections separated vertically.

-The editor will allow two, three or four columns.
-You can delete excess columns by clicking into the one you want to delete and click on the [Bin] button to the top-right of the column.
+fynk supports two, three or four columns.
+To delete extra columns, clicking the column, then click the [Bin] button at the top-right of the column.

-You can also always add another column to the right by clicking the [+] sign to the upper right of the column.
+To add another column on the right, clicking the [+] sign at the upper right of the column.

-As you can see in the following animation, you can align text for each column as you wish.
-In this case, the left column content is aligned left, the contents of the middle column are aligned central and the right column's content is aligned right.
+Text alignment in each column is independent from the other columns.
+In the below example, the left column content is aligned left, the middle column content is aligned central, and the right column content is aligned right.

 Images 🖼️